supercharge/docs/database-testing.md

 ## Manually Reset the Database After Test Runs
 Boost will not automatically clean up your database after tests.
-This task and left in your hands.
 You need manually delete test entries and [fake data](/docs/{{version}}/testing-fakes) created while running your tests.

 The [testing lifecycle hooks](/docs/{{version}}/create-and-debug-tests#lifecycle-hooks) are well-suited to clean up your test data.